ArticySoftware/Articy3ImporterForUnreal/README.md

 And open it in your favorite text or code editor.

 Now we need to adjust the existing code and make sure that the Importer is an dependency for the project.
 Locate the `PublicDependencyModuleNames` array and add `"ArticyRuntime"` as an additional dependency.
-You should also add the plugin header files to the public include path by adding `PublicIncludePaths.AddRange(new string[] { Path.Combine(ModuleDirectory, "../../Plugins/ArticyImporter/Source/ArticyRuntime/Public") });` below the dependencies.
+Furthermore you should add the plugin header files to the public include path by adding `PublicIncludePaths.AddRange(new string[] { Path.Combine(ModuleDirectory, "../../Plugins/ArticyImporter/Source/ArticyRuntime/Public") });` below the dependencies.
+If you are working on macOS, you should also add `"Json"` to `PrivateDependencyModuleNames`.

 Your file should now look something like this:

 ```